bsmith89/StrainPGC/README.md

 ## Citation

-For now, please cite this repository directly.
+For now, please cite the BioRxiv preprint: https://doi.org/10.1101/2024.04.10.588779

-A Zenodo DOI will be available in the near future as well as a BioRxiv preprint.
+A Zenodo DOI for this software repository will also be available in the near future.